Communication & Education

 Tempelhof Lab implemented an extensive communication strategy with the following aspects:

-Before the Concerts
+Before the concerts

 What worked well?

-- We printed and distributed 35,000 informational flyers to local residents of the Berlin district Tempelhof (surrounding the event site Tempelhof Airport) on C2C biodegradable paper with C2C- printing ink.
+- We printed and distributed 26,600 informational flyers to local residents of the Berlin district Tempelhof (surrounding the event site Tempelhof Airport) on C2C biodegradable paper with C2C- printing ink.

 What can be improved?